Combating waterborne illnesses: Chlorine is not enough!

 The various state public health bodies voluntarily report RWI cases to the CDC.
 Once an outbreak is confirmed, the information is registered in the National Outbreak Reporting System (NORS) and the Waterborne Disease and Outbreak Surveillance System (WBDOSS).
 Since RWIs pose a grave danger to the health of the general public, the CDC places immense value on prevention of contamination.
 As a result, MAHC lays out clear guidelines on staff trainings, frequent manual testing, standardization of automatic controllers, and the use of adequately sized chemical feeders (based on the size and type of the recreational facility).
 Further, the CDC strongly advises the incorporation of a Contamination Response Plan (for contamination by faeces, vomit and/or blood) as a vital part of the administrative procedures of a facility.

 The only way water parks and splash pads can keep RWIs at bay is by adequately cleaning and disinfecting the water and by regularly maintaining the pool equipment.
 The first line of defence against pathogens is the use of chlorine-based disinfectants.
 The right amount of chlorine in combination with the correct water pH can kill most harmful pathogens.
-However, chlorine resistant pathogens, such as Cryptosporidium, can survive for days even in an adequately disinfected pool.
+However, there are some waterborne illnesses can’t be treated with chlorine. chlorine resistant pathogens, such as Cryptosporidium, can survive for days even in an adequately disinfected pool.
 As a result, it is important to add supplementary methods for keeping the water clean.

 Aquatic facilities use efficient water filtration systems that run several cycles of the pool water to maintain good water quality.
 However, as per MAHC, filtration systems shouldn’t just make the water appear clean.
 Instead, they should effectively remove pathogens as well.
 The fact that an accidental faecal contamination might overwhelm the disinfectant residual, makes the use of a powerful filtration system a critical requirement for RWI prevention.
 In this space, high-rate sand filters have been found to be effective barriers for Cryptosporidium oocysts.